TimTyger/myCRUD/README.md

 # myCRUD
-Application built with C# that allows creation, editing and deleting of data
+Application built with C# that allows creation, editing and deleting of corpers' details.